aplteam/Tatin/docs/PackageConfiguration.md

 #### api

-"api", if not empty,  must be a single name or a single class _but neither a function nor an operator_.
+"api", if not empty,  must be a single namespace or a single class _but neither a function nor an operator_.
 It must be relative to `source`.

 It might use dottet syntax.

 There are several scenarios:

-1. The package consists of a single class or a single namespace, be it scripted or not.
+1. The package consists of a single class or a single namespace, be it scripted or not

-1. The package consists of a single function or operator.
+1. The package consists of a single function or operator

-1. The package consists of several objects: a mixture of functions, operators, classes and/or namespaces.
-All objects are public.
+1. The package consists of several objects: a mixture of functions, operators, classes and/or namespaces

 A> ### Single functions
 A>